 Points to consider when filing your application:

-- Twenty folded site plans must be submitted along with the application, if applicable.
+- One folded set of site plans and a digital copy in PDF format must be submitted along with the application, if applicable.

 - A copy of the site plan requirements may be obtained from our office.